- Georgetown University Law Center, J.D., 1991

 Victor is a partner in the Vorys Cincinnati office and a member of the litigation group.
-His practice focuses on commercial litigation.
+His practice focuses on business counseling and commercial litigation.
 He has significant experience defending government contractors and health care entities in proceedings brought under the False Claims Act by the government or whistleblowers.
 Victor's work includes complex litigation, including defense of financial institutions and corporations in commercial disputes including multiple class action defense in accounting, consumer, employment and commercial class actions.
-He has considerable experience in health care, pharmaceutical, lender liability, probate, estate and fiduciary, and construction litigation and represents a broad array of clients in civil and criminal government investigations as well as conducting corporate internal investigations.
+He has considerable experience in health care, pharmaceutical, lender liability, probate, estate and fiduciary, and construction litigation and represents a broad array of clients in civil, criminal and regulatory government investigations as well as conducting corporate internal investigations.

 Career highlights include:

 - Successfully defending government defense contractors in False Claims Act trials against qui tam relators